60-second summary

 What are car insurance classes of use?

-Car insurance ‘classes of use’ refer to how you intend to use your car.
-When you take out a new car insurance policy, you’ll be asked which class of use you want to insure your car for.
+Car insurance ‘classes of use’ are a way for providers to classify how you intend to use your car.
+When you get a quote for car insurance, you’ll be asked which class of use you want to insure your car for.

 How you use your car may not seem that important, but the difference between using it to do the shopping and school run, or using it to travel for work, can have an impact on the price of your premium.

 Why?
-Because the more miles you clock up, especially at certain times of the day like rush hour, the higher the risk of you being involved in an accident.
+Because the more miles you clock up, especially at certain times of the day such as rush hour, the higher the risk of you being involved in an accident.

 What are the different car insurance classes of use?